HJfod/BetterEdit/.github/ISSUE_TEMPLATE/crash_report.md

  - Were you editing colors?
  - Were you playtesting?

-… <!-- Replace this line with your own writing! -->
+… <!-- Replace this line with your writing! -->

 ## Crash Log
 *Please attach the latest crash log from `…/Geometry Dash/geode/crashlogs`*

-… <!-- Replace this line with your own writing! -->
+… <!-- Replace this line with your writing! -->